 If you saw a website offering heavily discounted activation keys for software, you'd be right to be suspicious.
 In this day and age it's tricky to tell scams from legit businesses, and many people ask us whether it's safe to buy games from G2A.com.
 So is G2A safe?
 Here's what we know.

 How does G2A work?

 How, then, can the codes be so cheap, you ask.
 The answer lies in the fact that game prices vary from country to country, according to the average salaries.
 Sellers purchase activation codes in the cheapest regions with the aim of selling them to buyers in the most expensive.
-This makes them a profit, while gamers get to make a saving on the usual street price.
+This makes them - and G2A - a profit, while gamers get to make a saving on the usual street price.

 Here are our tips on buying games and other software safely.

 However, game developers do not like G2A.
 Some have even taken to Twitter to tell gamers that if they cannot afford to pay the full price for their games, it would be better to pirate the game than buy it from G2A.
 These statements are extreme because the developers say that they don't get paid a penny when a game is sold on G2A and that the codes are often obtained by fraud, not by legitimately purchasing them.
 You can read more in this blog post from Mode 7 games.

 This is also why it is a risk to buy these grey-market codes: they may work initially, but the code might be rendered invalid if the developer discovers and blocks fraudulent codes.
 Essentially, G2A isn't an authorised reseller, and so you could say it is not legit.